Data Protection and Compliance Officer

-If you have any concerns about your data, the way we process your data our how it is stored please contact our Data Protection Officer, Lorna McGlone.
+If you have any concerns about your data, the way we process your data our how it is stored please contact our Data Protection and Compliance Officer, Lorna McGlone.

 Roberts Jackson Solicitors

 We collect through the use our contact forms on our website, landing pages or other marketing material.
 There are clear checkboxes underneath all of our forms that allows you to choose what method of contact you do or do not want to receive from Roberts Jackson Solicitors.

 You can request that your data be deleted by Roberts Jackson Solicitors at any time.
 If you have previously given your consent using check boxes for method of contact this does not affect your right to opt out of contacting you and removing your data.